Cemetery Headstone Installation

 A final consideration about installing a headstone over a family member's grave site is the timing of the installation.
 In warm climates, just about any time of year is generally considered okay, given that the ground is sufficiently dry.
 Installing a grave marker on wet ground is considered unwise because the ground is prone to shifting as it dries, thereby leading to an unstable installation.
 Headstones installed on ground that is too wet will almost always need to be leveled (by adding dirt underneath the service) within a few months of the installation.
 In cold climates, of course, it is almost always best to wait until the spring or summer months to install a grave marker.
 Installing on ground that is covered with snow, or will be covered with snow shortly after the installation is a risky proposition in terms of assuring that the marker will remain level over the long term.
 Most commercial cemeteries in regions that have snow on the ground throughout the winter months, in fact, will typically not accept delivery of a headstone until spring has arrived, beyond a shadow of a doubt, each year.
 In these cases, manufacturers are usually equipped to store the produced marker until the cemetery is ready to accept delivery.

-Purchasing a headstone online can certainly seem like a daunting task, but we would like to assure any family interested in this option that we truly work hard to make sure the process is as easy as possible.
+Purchasing a bronze on granite headstone online can certainly seem like a daunting task, but we would like to assure any family interested in this option that we truly work hard to make sure the process is as easy as possible.
 Our first step is to contact the cemetery to make sure the memorial ordered will abide by their regulations.
 Upon their approval, we forward the details of the marker or headstone to our skilled designers, so they may generate a layout of the memorial.
 That layout is forwarded to you by email, for your review and approval.
 Once we receive your approval of the layout, we send the marker into production.
 The memorial does not go into production without your approval of the layout, to help ensure that all the necessary requirements have been met.
 Once the marker is produced, it is shipped directly to the cemetery, or other specified recipient.
 We strive to meet any requests, so long as they are possible, to help create a beautifully touching tribute to a loved one, that honors their memory and celebrates their life well lived.